 Our students are intelligent children who learn differently from their peers, and therefore need a different approach to match their learning style.
-Students may be diagnosed with a language-based learning disability like dyslexia, which affects reading; dysgraphia, affecting writing; or dyscalculia, affecting math; and demonstrate difficulty with executive function skills, attention, and focus.
+Students may be diagnosed with a language-based learning disability like dyslexia, which affects reading; dysgraphia, affecting writing; dyscalculia, affecting math; or processing disorders and demonstrate difficulty with executive function skills, attention, and focus.

 We serve students from nine counties and 21 school districts.
 In the last 35 years, over 1,000 students have successfully transitioned from Hillside to various public, religious, or private schools.

 Children attend Hillside from first through eighth grade.
 We prepare students by supplying them with the skills and strategies needed to succeed well beyond the halls of Hillside.
 We help children make a seamless transition into and out of Hillside.

 Class sizes are limited to no more than 8 students per class.